 EWEB has been measuring and reducing its internal GHG emissions since 2009.
-Included here are the results of EWEB's internal GHG inventory from calendar year 2023.
+Included here are the results of EWEB's internal GHG inventory from both calendar years 2021 and 2022.

-• Greenhouse gas emissions inventory results for calendar year 2023
+Greenhouse gas emissions inventory results for calendar years 2021, and 2022

-- Internal Climate Action Plan and Roadmap to Carbon Neutrality by 2050 - Additional Scope 3 GHG emissions reporting
+Internal Climate Action Plan and Roadmap to Carbon Neutrality by 2050